-Moving Heaven & Earth for our communities
+Moving Heaven and Earth for our communities

 Strong storm activity tears into Coromandel

 State Highway 25 on the western side of the Coromandel Peninsula from Thames to Manaia suffered major damage in the 5 January 2018 storm, when sea surges and heavy rain washed away parts of the road away and flooded homes.

 Working on behalf of NZTA, Higgins staff quickly rallied machines and people to clear roads for local people and visiting holiday makers.

 The Transport Agency have established priority sites for repair across the Coromandel and Higgins is working with them to ensure the least possible disruption for motorists and residents.
 Work is continuing at multiple sites along the highway to repair damage from the storm.
 In total about 10 kilometres of road was affected by the storm.